denialromeo/danielmoore.us/about.md

 **Blog Posts**

 * "[The Coming European Economic Apocalypse](https://www.leftbrainwave.com/2022/11/the-coming-european-economic-apocalypse.html#main)" by Seshadri Kumar (This is the end.)
-* "[The Disappearance of the Hit-Driven Business Model](https://dearproducer.com/the-disappearance-of-the-hit-driven-business#main)" by Chris Moore (Mediocrity won.)
 * "[Generation X Faces a Bleak Old Age](https://rall.com/2019/10/21/generation-x-faces-a-bleak-impoverished-old-age)" by Ted Rall (Apres Boomers, le deluge.)
 * "[Has China Turned to Capitalism?](https://sociologicalfragments.files.wordpress.com/2019/05/losurdo-defence_of_modern_day_china-1.pdf)" by Domenico Losurdo (Understanding modern China.)
 * "[Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch)" by Scott Alexander (Why we run ever-faster just to stay in place.)